dickhardt/email-verification-protocol/README.md

   - *iat* - time when the JWT was signed
   - *nonce* - nonce provided by the RP
   - *email* - email address to be verified

+The browser SHOULD select an algorithm from the issuer's `signing_alg_values_supported` array, or use "EdDSA" if the property is not present.

 An example JWT header:
 ```json